 When communicable diseases are present, the potential for transmitting these diseases also exists.
 IP's work to minimize the spread of communicable diseases in the healthcare environment.
 Their work is crucial to maintaining and improving the quality of healthcare.

 CBIC is a voluntary board that administers a certification program for IP's.
 Certification is obtained by passing a 150-question proctored examination.
 This certification measures knowledge mastery of infection prevention, infection control and epidemiology.
-Certified CIC® professionals must maintain their certification through repeat examinations every five years.
+CICs must maintain their certification through repeat examinations every five years.

-Infection Prevention and Control Professionals who have passed the certification exam usually carry the CIC® designation after their name.
+Infection Prevention and Control Professional who have passed the certification exam usually carry the CIC® designation after their name.
 Your healthcare provider will be able to tell you whether or not they have certified infection control professionals on their staff.
 CBIC also offers an online searchable database here.

 Certification by CBIC protects the healthcare consumer by:

 A lengthy and involved process is used to develop, administer and analyze the certification exam.
 The actual examination questions are developed from actual work experiences and responsibilities of infection control professionals in the United States and Canada.
-CBIC committees and other professionals - prior to being accepted as test questions - subject these questions to review.
+CBIC committees and other professionals subject these questions to review prior to being accepted as test questions.
 In depth analysis are performed on all exams administered.
-This analysis assesses the accuracy of the test items and provides validity for the scores.

 Additionally, CBIC adheres to numerous standards including: the Uniform Guidelines on Employee Selection Procedures and the National Commission for Certifying Agencies (NCCA).
 CBIC is a charter member of the National Organization for Competency Assurance.

-The term nonsocomial infection originally meant "hospital acquired infection" and is no longer used by Infection Preventionists.
+The term nonsocomial infection originally meant "hospital acquired infection" and is no longer used by Infection Prevention and Control Professional.
 It has been replaced by the term "healthcare-associated infection" or "HAI" to better reflect the different settings in which healthcare is currently provided.